 The proximity of the two sites presented Kenneth Boroson Architects the rare opportunity to create an instant urban fabric.
 Due to the unique facing sites, the design not only considered the sites themselves, but also the expanse between them.
 The tip of the Parcel 9 site, where Congress and Washington intersect, will be a landscaped garden and dog park which will help activate the street front around the developments.

-Anticipated to be completed in fall of 2019, Parcel 9 & 10 will propel the next phase of the transformative Hill-to-Downtown Community Plan.
+Anticipated to be completed in fall of 2019, Parcels 9 & 10 will propel the next phase of the transformative Hill-to-Downtown Community Plan.
 The residential and potential commercial space will help ignite urban activity in area of the city that has been defined by desolate parking lots for almost half a century.
-Parcel 9 & 10, and future developments of the like, will help to interweave the isolated districts of New Haven into a cohesive, vibrant community.
+Parcels 9 & 10, and future developments of the like, will help to interweave the isolated districts of New Haven into a cohesive, vibrant community.